 Sometimes, we can complete your order in a single trade, straight away.
-Market and limit orders might also be sent to market with similar orders placed by other investors—this is called ‘aggregation’.
+Orders might also be sent to market with similar orders placed by other investors—this is called ‘aggregation’.
 When orders are aggregated, they retain their priority.
 If an aggregated order only partially fills, and your order was placed first, this means it’ll be filled first.

-Step 4: Your order appears in Sharesies (and gets settled in the background)🍍
+Step 4: Your trade appears in Sharesies (and gets settled in the background)🍍

 What else happens behind the scenes?